 Why blend paint on a miniature?

 In all of miniature painting, the art of making a model come alive requires creating a sense of place.
+We all agree that painted miniatures always look better with color.
+Acrylic paint is the most popular kind of paint for miniature painting.

 If you look at most comic books, for example, the bright colors against black line art pops off the page.
 In miniature painting, most artists try to create the same “3D pop”.
+A comic book paint job certainly stands out amongst the crowd.

 In fact some kinds of miniature paint styles have emerged with a comic book “look”.